Home / Career Guides / Call Center Representative

 Step 5: Gain experience

-During the interview process, employers will likely closely consider your communication skills, ability to handle challenging situations, and knowledge of the company’s products or services.
-Prepare for interviews by researching the company, practicing common interview questions, and role-playing various customer service scenarios.
+Expect to discuss how you communicate, handle tough situations, and your knowledge of the company’s products in interviews.
+Prepare by researching the company, practicing common interview questions, and thinking through customer service scenarios.

 How much do call center representatives make?